mm21/trilium-alchemy/doc/sdk/working-with-notes/index.md

 branches
 ```

-This section describes how to work with notes imperatively.
+This section describes how to work with notes imperatively, i.e. by performing step-by-step note operations.

 Following is a brief, self-explanatory example of what will be covered: